charlesisaque/charlesisaque/README.md

 ## 👨🏻‍💻 Isaque Charles Souza Sodré
 Studying a Bachelor's Degree in Computer Science (2th/8th semester) at Jorge Amado University Center, passionate about programming and learning new technologies.
-Intensified studies in: Front-End with Alura and Back-End Development Training with Python by IFBA.
+Intensified studies in: Front-End with Alura.

 # Stacks
 <p align="center">